matter-labs/zksync-era/docs/guides/launch.md

 # Running the application

-This document covers common scenarios for launching zkSync applications set locally.
+This document covers common scenarios for launching ZKsync applications set locally.

 ## Prerequisites